bleafman/spicy-readme-graphics/README.md

 There's two ways to do this:

 1. EASY: Use GIPHY
-2. ADVANCED: On you're own via command line
+2. ADVANCED: On your own via command line

 #### Use GIPHY

-GIPHY is really good at taking videos and turning them into optimized GIFs (not suprising for a company that has a LOT of GIFs).
+GIPHY is really good at taking videos and turning them into optimized GIFs (not surprising for a company that has a LOT of GIFs).

 If your video is less than 15 seconds, you can upload it to GIPHY, and then download it as an optimized GIF.
 I used the "Social" optimized version in the GIF at the top of the page.